microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-01.md

 ### Success Criteria

 - Create a compute gallery & add it to the Dev center
-- Configuration
-  - Disable IE Enhanced Security Configuration
 - Must include the following software
-  - PowerShell
   - Docker: https://docs.docker.com/desktop/install/windows-install/
-    - Uncheck "Use WSL 2 instead of Hyper-V"
+    - After install docker, you'll see an error.
+You can ignore it for now.
+WSL and Sysprep have an issue requiring an extra step when users first log into their dev box later.
     - Will require a restart.
-Do it last, or just wait to click the restart button until finished installing all the others below.
+You can install last, or just wait to click the restart button until finished installing all the others below.
   - Visual Studio Code (System Installer): https://code.visualstudio.com/Download
+    - Make sure this finishes before installing Git so you can set it as the default editor
   - Java (for JMeter): https://www.java.com/en/download/
   - Apache JMeter: https://dlcdn.apache.org//jmeter/binaries/apache-jmeter-5.6.2.zip
     - Extract the apache-jmeter-5.6.2 folder to C:\
   - Azure Storage Explorer (Install for all users): https://azure.microsoft.com/products/storage/storage-explorer/
   - Git bash: https://git-scm.com/download/win
-    - 64bit git for Windows
+    - 64bit git for Windows Setup
     - You may want to set the default editor to VSCode, keep the defaults for everything else.
   - .NET SDK 6.0 LTS: https://dotnet.microsoft.com/download/visual-studio-sdks
     - .NET 6.0 x64 Visual Studio 2022 SDK
+- You should make sure you reboot at this point in time and Docker is running before doing the sysprep
 - Sysprep
-  - If you get an error, you may need to Uninstall OneDrive from the programs and features
+  - Delete C:\Windows\Panther and empty the recycle bin
-  - Open PowerShell as an admin and run: Get-AppxPackage -AllUsers Microsoft.OneDriveSync | Remove-AppxPackage -AllUsers
+  - Run the following in PowerShell as an admin to fix an issue with OneDrive and Sysprep: ```Get-AppxPackage -AllUsers Microsoft.OneDriveSync | Remove-AppxPackage -AllUsers```
+  - In the same PowerShell Windows CD to C:\Windows\System32\SysPrep and run ```.\sysprep.exe /oobe /generalize /shutdown```
 - Create the new image
   - For the VM image definition, create a new one with the name "DevBoxProject", leave everything else the default
   - VM version number can be 1.0.0